 It’s not uncommon to see growth-obsessed companies with healthy and sustainable business units operating alongside unhealthy ones.
 In situations like this, “default-alive” might mean shrinking or slowing down to survive.
 For inventory-based companies, expansion into new channels and new products is notoriously capital–intensive because you need to build inventory and receivables while also investing margin in distribution and marketing to drive velocity.
 Killing or pausing a roll-out might actually help you free up cash and focus all your resources on fewer things.

 Most startups are already prioritizing their expenses, and cutting costs that are not essential to the business.
 But founders often neglect to look at the foundations of their business operations.
 While it’s easy to take the fundamentals for granted — the way you might assume personal expenses like insurance, mortgage/rent, or car payments are non-negotiable — it’s important to review these costs on a regular basis.
 When you look at your expenses, don’t be afraid to ask the hard questions: Is this essential for business operations?
 Will this be revenue-generating going forward?

 Reviewing your fundamentals with a financial advisor in the room is helpful because they can take a more objective perspective.
-Propeller Industries teams, for example, are both insiders (we know our clients’ books like the back of our hands) and outsiders (we see roadblocks and macro trends our clients might not).
+Propeller Industries teams of fractional CFOs, for example, are both insiders (we know our clients’ books like the back of our hands) and outsiders (we see roadblocks and macro trends our clients might not).
 At times like this, objectivity and multi-company perspective can be a helpful voice at the table if tough decisions need to be made.

 3. Know Your Metrics